-Founded by Kevin McCabe in 1980, Scarborough Group International ("Scarborough") is one of the United Kingdom's largest privately owned, mixed-use property developers.
+Founded by Kevin McCabe in 1980, Scarborough Group International ("Scarborough") is one of the United Kingdom's most-active, privately-owned, mixed-use property developers.
 Over the last six decades, Scarborough has grown from a UK based real estate developer and investor into a global organisation with an award-winning portfolio of projects.

-In the UK alone, Scarborough has delivered 6.3 million square feet of commercial space and 1,400+ residential units, with a gross development value totalling more than GBP4.5 billion and a further GBP4.0 billion in the pipeline.
+In the UK alone, Scarborough has delivered 9.4 million square feet of commercial space and 3,600+ residential units, with a further 3.7 million square feet of commercial space and 1.6k residential units in the pipeline.

-In July 2014, Metro entered into a joint venture with the Scarborough Group acquiring a 25% stake in two land plots for GBP5.7 million in Manchester, United Kingdom - Middlewood Locks (a predominantly residential mixed-use development) and Milliners Wharf The Hat Box (a 144-unit new build residential development).
-The collaboration was further strengthened in February 2016, when Metro participated in another joint venture with the Scarborough Group to develop two office buildings on a site in Sheffield, United Kingdom.
+In July 2014, Metro entered into a joint venture with the Scarborough Group acquiring a 25% stake in two land plots for GBP5.7 million in Manchester, United Kingdom - Middlewood Locks (a residential-led mixed-use development) and Milliners Wharf The Hat Box (a 144-unit new build residential development).
+The collaboration was further strengthened in February 2016, when Metro participated in another joint venture with the Scarborough Group to develop two office buildings at Sheffield Digital Campus, United Kingdom.